Stage 1 · Context & Problem Discovery

 • Scalable analytics to measure carbon offset and volunteer participation.

-• Partnership outreach with restaurants and food-bank networks in Seattle.
+• Partnership outreach with restaurants and food bank networks in Seattle.

 Outcome · Reflection & Impact

 Targ has evolved from a classroom prototype into a scalable framework for sustainable food redistribution.
-By creating a connected ecosystem that unites restaurants, nonprofits, and delivery partners, it demonstrates how thoughtful design can reduce waste while amplifying community collaboration.
+By creating a connected ecosystem that unites restaurants, nonprofits, and delivery volunteers, it demonstrates how thoughtful design can reduce waste while amplifying community collaboration.

-Even at its early stage, Targ has shown strong potential for real-world implementation:
+Even at its early stage, Targ has shown strong potential for real-world implementation.

-• Environmental Promise: Each optimized route directly contributes to reduced CO₂ emissions and prevents otherwise discarded food from reaching landfills.
+• Environmental promise.
+Each optimized route directly contributes to reduced CO₂ emissions and prevents otherwise discarded food from reaching landfills.

 On a personal level, this project deepened my understanding of systems thinking and impact-oriented UX design.
-Working across research, strategy, and interaction design reinforced how data transparency and automation can drive behavioral change in sustainability efforts.
+Working across research, strategy, and interaction design reinforced how data transparency and automation can drive meaningful behavioral change in sustainability efforts.

 Outcome · Reflection & Impact

 Targ has evolved from a classroom prototype into a scalable framework for sustainable food redistribution.
-By creating a connected ecosystem that unites restaurants, nonprofits, and delivery partners, it demonstrates how thoughtful design can reduce waste while amplifying community collaboration.
+By creating a connected ecosystem that unites restaurants, nonprofits, and delivery volunteers, it demonstrates how thoughtful design can reduce waste while amplifying community collaboration.

-Even at its early stage, Targ has shown strong potential for real-world implementation:
+Even at its early stage, Targ has shown strong potential for real-world implementation.

-• Environmental Promise: Each optimized route directly contributes to reduced CO₂ emissions and prevents otherwise discarded food from reaching landfills.
+• Environmental promise.
+Each optimized route directly contributes to reduced CO₂ emissions and prevents otherwise discarded food from reaching landfills.

 On a personal level, this project deepened my understanding of systems thinking and impact-oriented UX design.
-Working across research, strategy, and interaction design reinforced how data transparency and automation can drive behavioral change in sustainability efforts.
+Working across research, strategy, and interaction design reinforced how data transparency and automation can drive meaningful behavioral change in sustainability efforts.